Oxley, Queensland: 20th century

 A sailing club was established in 1902.

 By 1904, the "Bacon Factory" as it was locally known as, which produced not only bacon but also cheese, ham and other small goods was established.

-In 1911, due of regular flooding, the Oxley police station was moved to a site where the police academy currently is.
+In 1911, due to regular flooding, the Oxley police station was moved to a site where the police academy currently is.

 The Oxley Progress Association was founded in 1917.
 It built the small hall in Station Road in 1924.
 It supported the establishment of the Oxley War Memorial.
 This community group was still active in the early 1990s.
 During this time the Darra cement works on the western edge of Oxley had plans for a major expansion.
 With the help of the Oxley Progress Association residents were successful in stopping this development.
 In the 1960s the group played a major role in the proclamation of Queensland's Clean Air Act.

 The Oxley war memorial to the fallen was opened in 1920 and moved in 1980.
 The firm of stonemasons which constructed this memorial was F. Williams & Co of Toowoomba, with the original cost being approximately £110.
 It is constructed of sandstone and marble and was built in honour of those from the district who died in World War I. This memorial is listed on the Queensland Heritage Register.The Oxley Golf Club was established in 1928.
 Its golf course was officially opened for play on Saturday 23 March 1929.

 A Methodist church was built in 1930.

 On Sunday 9 January 1938 a new Apostolic church was opened and dedicated by the Apostle Emil Zeike, the head of the Apostolic Church of Queensland.
 The church is in Irwin Street.

 The Oxley Scout Group was formed in 1951 and in 1955 the Oxley fire station was established.

 An ambulance station was built in the suburb in 1961 but was moved to Durack in 2002.

 Oxley State High School opened on 24 January 1966.
 On 1 January 1994, it was renamed Oxley Secondary College.
 It closed on 31 December 2000, with Centenary State High School in Jindalee replacing it.
 However, as at 2022, the suburb of Oxley is not within Centenary State High School's catchment area.
 Oxley Secondary College was off Clivenden Avenue (27.5514°S 152.9693°E).

 The bus/rail interchange at Oxley station was built in 1977.

 21st century

-In 2003, Oxley was one of a number of suburbs that benefited from the Suburban Community Improvement Programme.
-Landscaping and tree planting around Oxley Station and the beautification of the nearby roundabout and footpaths were some of the activities undertaken by the Brisbane City Council to improve the area's appearance.
-A second tavern on Blunder Road was opened in 2003.

 The 2010–2011 Queensland floods inundated many properties along the main roads of Oxley Road, Blunder Road and the Ipswich Motorway as well as at least ten minor roads.
 The Bunnings warehouse on Blunder Road was flooded and was closed for 2 months.